deadfry42/deadfry42-linux-hyprland-dotfiles/README.md

     - pc locks after 30 minutes of inactivity

 # keybinds
- - full screenshot with Super+Shift+S
- - region screenshot with Super+Shift+X
- - open wofi with Super+R
- - see logout screen with Super+L
- - move workspaces 1-10 with Super+(1-9 & 0)
- - kill apps with Super+X
- - toggle floating on programs with Super+V
- - close hyprland with Super+M
- - do some funky resizing stuff with Super+P

 - open application launcher w/ Super+R
 - lock your pc with Super+L
 - kill apps with Super+X